jbogarin/go-cisco-spark-resty/docs/RolesApi.md

 # **GetRole**
-> Role GetRole($roleId)
+> Role GetRole($roleID)

 Shows details for a role, by ID.

 Shows details for a role, by ID.
-Specify the role ID in the roleId parameter in the URI.
+Specify the role ID in the roleID parameter in the URI.

 ### Parameters